dmbarbour/wikilon/docs/InternalDesign.md

 This is a high level overview of the design.

+* Wikilon *typically* hosts multiple wikis.
+ * Initialize with one or two new wikis (e.g. /admin, /sandbox).
+ * Admin has special control over the toplevel namespace.
+ * Admin will typically fork or replicate external wiki
+ * Access admin capabilities by URL printed to stdout

 * Awelon Object (AO) is the primary language for Wikilon.
  * Wiki pages correspond to definitions of AO words.